 If the patient is unable to perceive light, this suggests they are blind.

-1. Ask patient to focus on a distant point (clock on a wall / light switch).
+1. Ask the patient to focus on a distant object (clock on the wall / light switch).

 2. Place your finger/object approximately 15cm in front of the eyes.